Cleveland Force SC

-Cleveland Force SC is an American pre-professional soccer club based out of Cleveland, formed in 2018 after a merger of three of Cleveland's most prestigious Youth Soccer Clubs: CSA Impact, Cleveland United, and Internationals SC.
+Cleveland Force SC is an American pre-professional soccer club based in Cleveland, formed in 2018 after a merger of three of Cleveland's most prestigious Youth Soccer Clubs: CSA Impact, Cleveland United, and Internationals SC.
 The club has two senior teams, with the men's team playing in the USL League Two and the women's team playing in the USL W League, along with several youth teams competing at the national, regional, and local levels.

 Men's team history

 On January 19, 2022, USL League Two announced Cleveland Force Soccer Club as a new club for the 2022 season, joining the newly-formed Valley Division.
 Ahead of the 2025 season, USL League Two announced a divisional realignment, with Cleveland Force SC moving to the new Great Forest Division.